 If you’re a developer, the next step is to write your own CorDapp.
-Each CorDapp takes the form of a plugin that is installed on one or more Corda nodes, and gives them the ability to conduct some new process - anything from issuing a debt instrument to making a restaurant booking.
+CorDapps are plugins that are installed on one or more Corda nodes, and give the nodes’ owners the ability to make their node conduct some new process - anything from issuing a debt instrument to making a restaurant booking.

-Our CorDapp will seek to model IOUs on ledger.
-An IOU – short for “I Owe yoU” – records the fact that one person owes another a given amount of money.
-We can imagine that this is potentially sensitive information that we’d only want to communicate on a need-to-know basis.
-This is one of the areas where Corda excels - allowing a small set of parties to agree on a fact without needing to share this fact with everyone else on the network, as you do with most other blockchain platforms.
+Our CorDapp will model IOUs on-ledger.
+An IOU – short for “I O(we) (yo)U” – records the fact that one person owes another person a given amount of money.
+Clearly this is sensitive information that we’d only want to communicate on a need-to-know basis between the lender and the borrower.
+Fortunately, this is one of the areas where Corda excels.
+Corda makes it easy to allow a small set of parties to agree on a shared fact without needing to share this fact with everyone else on the network, as is the norm in blockchain platforms.

-To serve any useful function, a CorDapp needs three core elements:
+To serve any useful function, our CorDapp will need at least two things:

-- One or more states – the shared facts that will be agreed upon and stored on the ledger
+- States, the shared facts that Corda nodes reach consensus over and are then stored on the ledger

-- One or more flows – the step-by-step process for carrying out a ledger update
+- Flows, which encapsulate the procedure for carrying out a specific ledger update

 Our IOU CorDapp is no exception.
-It will have the following elements:
+It will define both a state and a flow:

-In traditional distributed ledger systems, where all data is broadcast to every network participant, you don’t even think about this step – you simply package up your ledger update and send it out into the world.
-But in Corda, where privacy is a core focus, flows are used to carefully control who sees what during the process of agreeing a ledger update.
+In traditional distributed ledger systems, where all data is broadcast to every network participant, you don’t need to think about data flows – you simply package up your ledger update and send it to everyone else on the network.
+But in Corda, where privacy is a core focus, flows allow us to carefully control who sees what during the process of agreeing a ledger update.

 Progress so far¶

-We’ve sketched out a simple CorDapp that will allow nodes to confidentially agree the creation of new IOUs.
+We’ve sketched out a simple CorDapp that will allow nodes to confidentially issue new IOUs onto a ledger.

-Next, we’ll be taking a look at the template project we’ll be using as a base for our work.
+Next, we’ll be taking a look at the template project we’ll be using as the basis for our CorDapp.